google/codeworld/web/help/GuideUnit1.md

 actual mistake could be earlier!)
 So just read over it and double-check that you've typed what you intended.

-Defining variables
+Defining Variables
 ------------------

 In the nametags above you defined *variables* called `program` and `nametag`.
 Because your code is like a dictionary or glossary, you can define as many variables as you like.
 For example, you might write

 ~~~~~
 name = "Han"